OpenNebula/website/content/solutions/deployment_blueprints/disaster_recovery/failover_recovery.md

 To move production from Site A to Site B, the basic high-level steps are:

 1. On Site A, export the VM image file for each VM that will run on Site B.
-1. On Site B, for each VM create the VM image file, from the export in the previous step.
+1. On Site B, for each VM create the VM image file from the export in the previous step.
 1. On Site A, export the VM template for each VM that will run on Site B.
 1. On Site B, promote the desired RBD images or the whole image pool.
 1. On Site B, for each VM create the VM from the VM template previously exported.